What is a VPN kill switch, and why do you need one?

 - Detection of VPN connection failure: The kill switch monitors your VPN connection status and IP address.
 It springs into action if it detects any disruption, loss of connection, or unintended change in IP.

-- Blocking iInternet access: As soon as a connection failure is detected, the kill switch blocks all internet traffic to and from your device.
+- Blocking internet access: As soon as a connection failure is detected, the kill switch blocks all internet traffic to and from your device.
 This ensures that your data is not exposed and your online activity remains private.

-- Reconnection: Once your VPN connection is reestablished, the kill switch resumes internet traffic, restoring your secure connection.
+- Reconnection: Once your VPN connection is re-established, the kill switch resumes internet traffic, restoring your secure connection.

 Why do you need a VPN kill switch?